SOX Testing: How to Build a Well-Rounded Testing Program

 3. Having an internal whistleblower mechanism within the organization.

-4. Periodic reconciliation of bank accounts to identify unexpected differences and prevent future occurrences, such as: accounting delays, restricting auto-debits to vendors, etc.
+4. Periodic reconciliation of bank accounts to identify unexpected differences and prevent future occurrences, such as accounting delays, restricting auto-debits to vendors, and other deviations.

 2. Managing Process and SOX Controls Documentation